|Image via Melissa Dinwiddie|

 - Choose the paper with care.
 Pure cotton paper, papers made from bamboo and other handmade options are very elegant but also expensive.
 Paper with metallic or shinier finishes cost less.
 You could also opt for brown recycled paper – make an earth friendly gesture and save money at the same time!
 Also remember that some paper types tend to be heavier than others, so if you’re going to be posting the cards, take postage into account.

 - Check out free templates for wedding invites online.
 You can choose something traditional and heartfelt or funny and cute.
 Just select and alter available designs to suit your requirements and to match your color scheme or wedding theme.
-(Check some wedding invite templates here and here and also check out some of these great free Pinterest wedding invite templates).
+(Check out some of these great free Pinterest wedding invite templates).

 - Space your design, words, border and so on properly.
 The words should be spaced properly and should be large enough to be legible.
 Ornate fonts can look great, but they can be difficult to read, so be careful with that.
 Directions to the venue can be printed on a separate card (which you may not have to send along with every invite).